 - for interim staff

 - for an agreed fixed term

-- for employees who have reached the ordinary retirement age according to the ITP plan (currently 65 years of age)
+- for employees who have reached the ordinary retirement age according to the ITP plan (currently 66 years according to ITP 1 and 65 years according to ITP 2).

 The term "interim staff" also refers to the filling of a vacant post for a maximum of six months if the employer and the local trade union are unable to agree otherwise.